TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Introduction

-Previous literature on unsupervised 3D representation learning for LiDAR perception can be divided into two streams, as shown in Figure \ref{fig:teaser} (a) and (b). (a) Masked-autoencoder-based methods \cite{gdmae, mvjar, ponder, ponderv2, unipad} randomly mask LiDAR point clouds and the pre-training entails reconstructing the masked areas. (b) Contrastive-based methods \cite{gcc3d, co3} construct two views from one frame of LiDAR point cloud and maximize the similarity among positive pairs while minimizing the similarity of negative pairs.
+Previous literature on unsupervised 3D representation learning for LiDAR perception can be divided into two streams, as shown in Figure \ref{fig:teaser} (a) and (b). (a) Masked-autoencoder-based methods \cite{gdmae, mvjar, ponder, ponderv2, unipad} randomly mask LiDAR point clouds and the pre-training entails reconstructing the masked areas. (b) Contrastive-based methods \cite{gcc3d, co3} construct two views from one frame (or adjacent frames) of LiDAR point cloud and maximize the similarity among positive pairs while minimizing the similarity of negative pairs.
 Both approaches assume a predefined set of nuisance variability.
-In (a), it is occlusions, which naturally is induced by motion; in (b) it is the handcrafted set of transformations used in contrastive learning.
+Nuisance variability refers to variables inherent in the input that should be non-consequential to the outcome, but nonetheless may impact the output.
+An example of this is orientation: the same object appearing in different orientations can cause the outcome to differ.
+To obtain the same outcome, one needs to be invariant.
+In (a), the set of nuisance variability is occlusions, which naturally is induced by motion; in (b) it is the handcrafted set of transformations on LiDAR scans used in contrastive learning.
 While the procedures are unsupervised, they implicitly select the set of invariants, which benefits the downstream tasks.
 Unlike them, we subscribe to allowing the data to determine nuisances by simply observing and predicting scene dynamics.
 This leads to a novel unsupervised 3D representation learning approach based on forecasting LiDAR point clouds (Figure \ref{fig:teaser} (c)).
 Naturally, points belonging to the same object instance, within a point cloud, tend to move together.
-By observing current point cloud and predicting future observation, our pretraining scheme implicitly encodes semantics and biases of object interactions over time.
+By observing current point cloud and predicting future observation, our pre-training scheme implicitly encodes semantics and biases of object interactions over time.

 However, leveraging forecasting as unsupervised 3D representation is nontrivial as scene dynamics are often complex and nonlinear.
-There are two main challenges: 1) How to generate 3D embeddings at different timestamps from current 3D embeddings?
-2) How to represent the 3D scene with embeddings and optimize the network via forecasting the future observation?
-In this paper, we delve into these two challenges and propose \methodshorthand , namely \textbf{T}emporal \textbf{RE}ndering with \textbf{N}eural fiel\textbf{D}, for unsupervised 3D pre-training via temporal forecasting.
+There are two main challenges: 1) How to generate 3D embeddings at different timestamps with current LiDAR scan?
+2) How to represent the 3D scene with embeddings and optimize the network via forecasting?